syncthing/docs/users/autostart.rst

 Install and run using third-party tools
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are a number of third-party utilities which aim to address this
+There are a number of third-party utilities which aim to help install
-issue.
-These typically provide an installer, let Syncthing start
+and run Syncthing more easily.
+These typically provide an installer,
-automatically, and a more polished user experience (e.g. by behaving as
+an option to start the program automatically, and a more polished user
-a "proper" Windows application, rather than forcing you to start your
+experience (e.g. by behaving as a "proper" Windows application, rather
-browser to interact with Syncthing).
+than forcing you to start a Web browser to interact with Syncthing).

 .. seealso:: :ref:`Windows GUI Wrappers <contrib-windows>`, :ref:`Cross-platform GUI Wrappers <contrib-all>`.